US Jews plan smaller Hanukkah celebrations amid virus

 “Family gatherings are going to be limited, with or without the Supreme Court decision,” he said.

 The eight-day holiday beginning Thursday at sunset, also known as the Jewish Festival of Lights, honors the rededication of the Second Temple in Jerusalem during the second century B.C. following victory over the Syrians.
-Celebrated with the nightly lighting of a branched candelabra called a menorah, it usually falls in December but sometimes in late November.
+Celebrated with the nightly lighting of the menorah, it usually falls in December but sometimes in late November.

 Hauer linked Hanukkah’s underlying message of the Jewish people’s endurance, “the triumph of the spirit against tremendous odds,” to the present-day coronavirus crisis.